vrahli/NuprlInCoq/README.md

 MAKEFILE
 ========

-To generate a Makefile, run create_makefile.sh; this script requires bash v4.
-The script will generate a Makefile for rules.v and its dependencies.
+To generate a Makefile, run create_makefile.sh.
+This script requires bash v4.
+It will generate a Makefile for rules.v and its dependencies.
+Re-run create_makefile.sh everytime you pull to update the Makefile in case new files have been committed.

 Then run "make" (or alternatively if your machine has multiple cores, run make -j n, where n is the number of cores you want to use) to compile everything.
-It should take a while.
+This will take a while.

 Our implementation compiles with Coq version 8.4pl6.